 pulsar+ssl:// and port 6651 for the broker service URL.

-As the server certificate you generated above doesn't belong to any of the default trust chains, you also need to either specify the path the trust cert (recommended), or tell the client to allow untrusted server certs.
+As the server certificate that you generated above does not belong to any of the default trust chains, you also need to either specify the path the trust cert (recommended), or tell the client to allow untrusted server certs.

-Moreover, as the administrator has full control of the certificate authority, it is unlikely that a bad actor would be able to pull off a man-in-the-middle attack. "allowInsecureConnection" allows the client to connect to servers whose cert has not been signed by an approved CA. The client disables it by default, and should always be disabled in production environments.
-As long as "allowInsecureConnection" is disabled, a man-in-the-middle attack would require that the attacker has access to the CA.
+Moreover, as the administrator has full control of the certificate authority, a bad actor is unlikely to be able to pull off a man-in-the-middle attack. "allowInsecureConnection" allows the client to connect to servers whose cert has not been signed by an approved CA. The client disables "allowInsecureConnection" by default, and you should always disable "allowInsecureConnection" in production environments.
+As long as you disable "allowInsecureConnection", a man-in-the-middle attack requires that the attacker has access to the CA.

 One scenario where you may want to enable hostname verification is where you have multiple proxy nodes behind a VIP, and the VIP has a DNS record, for example, pulsar.mycompany.com.
 In this case, you can generate a TLS cert with pulsar.mycompany.com as the "CommonName," and then enable hostname verification on the client.

-The examples below show hostname verification being disabled for the Java client, though you can be omit this as the client disables it by default.
-C++/python clients do now allow this to be configured at the moment.
+The examples below show hostname verification being disabled for the Java client, though you can omit this as the client disables the hostname verification by default.
+C++/python clients do now allow configuring this at the moment.

-You'll need to add the following parameters to that file to use TLS transport with Pulsar's CLI tools:
+You need to add the following parameters to that file to use TLS transport with the CLI tools of Pulsar:

 webServiceUrl=https://broker.example.com:8443/ brokerServiceUrl=pulsar+ssl://broker.example.com:6651/ useTls=true tlsAllowInsecureConnection=false tlsTrustCertsFilePath=/path/to/ca.cert.pem tlsEnableHostnameVerification=false